ccp4/EDdocs/docs/projects/multislice/multi2D.md

 ## Padding

 The purpose of this paragraph is to evaluate the effect of padding with zeros the potential of the sample in order to model finite size effects.
-The padding is expressed in units of number  of unit cells on each side of the sample.
+The padding is expressed number of unit cells on each side of the sample.

 {% set figpad='/projects/multislice/figures/multi2D/pad' %}